Don’t just sing.

 ✦ STYLE

-✦ DIRECTION
+✦ RESET

 A good voice is not a plan.
 Answer the maddening question: what should I actually do with my singing?